Vvoidddd/Sentinel-Hub/Readme.md

 # Sentinel Hub Loader

 **Sentinel Hub** is a universal multi-hub loader for Roblox.
-It auto-detects the current game and loads the appropriate hub interface.
+It automatically detects the current game and loads the appropriate hub interface.
 If the game isn’t specifically supported, it falls back to a feature-rich **Universal Hub UI** with a modular, customizable interface.

+---

+## 📌 Personal Update from the Developer

+I want to take a moment to address why development on **Sentinel Hub** stalled for a while.
+Recently, I went through a difficult personal situation—my girlfriend of over a year left me.
+It was a heavy hit, and honestly, it affected my motivation and focus on coding.

+That said, I’m back, energized, and fully committed to updating **Sentinel Hub**.
+This version includes major rewrites to the UI, better modularity, smoother performance, and features inspired by Octosniff and other top-tier Roblox loaders.
+I appreciate everyone who’s stuck with the project and shared feedback—your patience means a lot.

+With this update, **Sentinel Hub** is cleaner, more stable, and much easier to extend with new tabs and features.
+Expect continuous improvements as I rebuild the loader into something more robust and user-friendly.

 ---